 - Working in Crises and Conflict

 Despite a fast-growing economy, Ethiopia remains one of the poorest countries in the world.
 It experiences high levels of both chronic and acute food insecurity, particularly among rural populations and smallholder farmers.

 More than 20 percent of children under 5 years of age in Ethiopia are severely chronically malnourished, or stunted.
 This lack of nutrients results in irreversible cognitive and physical impairments.
 The long-term effects of chronic malnutrition are estimated to cost the Government of Ethiopia approximately 16.5 percent of its GDP every year according to the UN World Food Program (WFP).

 - Climatic shocks and crises are common in Ethiopia and often result in crop failure, leading to high levels of acute food insecurity and exacerbating the chronic malnutrition crisis.
 As of February 2013, the Government of Ethiopia reported that 2.48 million people in Ethiopia faced acute food insecurity.

 Food Assistance Programs

-FFP partners with the UN World Food Program (WFP), Catholic Relief Services, Food for the Hungry, Relief Society of Tigray, and Save the Children/US on the Productive Safety Net Program (PSNP) as well as drought/flood relief and refugee operations.
+FFP partners with Catholic Relief Services (CRS), Food for the Hungry, Relief Society of Tigray (REST), and Save the Children (SC) on development food assistance programs to address chronic food insecurity as well as WFP and CRS on emergency food assistance to address drought/flood relief and refugee needs.